jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-2/section-2/chapter-3.md

 On this account, we generally cast about for other arguments.
 Its first consideration is the  Therefore, we seldom fail to insist on this topic. -->

-23 All licentious practices tends to destroy society.
+{{< s v="23" >}} All licentious practices tends to destroy society.
 But this seldom animates us initially against them.
 Everyone, even the most stupid and unthinking, abhors fraud, perfidy, and injustice. <!-- Everyone delights to see them punished. --> But few men have reflected on the necessity of justice no matter how obvious that necessity may be.

-24 We are originally interested in punishing crimes [to protect ourselves] and not to preserve society.
+{{< s v="24" >}} We are originally interested in punishing crimes [to protect ourselves] and not to preserve society.
 We are concerned about a person's loss because we are concerned about him, and not because he is a member of society.
 We are concerned for the loss of a single guinea because we are concerned about it, and not because that guinea is a part of 1,000 guineas.

 This concern does not necessarily include any love, esteem, and affection that we have for our friends.
 It arises from our general fellow-feeling.
 We even sympathize with an odious person when he is injured wrongly.
 In this case, our disapprobation of his ordinary character does not prevent our fellow-feeling with his natural resentment.
 Though it is damped with those who are not used to the rules of justice.
 <!-- for our fellow-creatures -->.